Freddy Cricien: Other projects and collaborations

 Cricien has made guest appearances on tracks by bands such as Fear Factory (vocals on the bonus track Agnostic Front song "Your Mistake"), Deviate (vocals on "Last Judgement"), Sick of It All (vocals on "Forked Tongue" on the Death to Tyrants album), H_{2}O (guest vocals on the song "Guilty By Association" on the F.T.T.W. album), 25 ta Life (guest vocals on "Loyal to da Grave" on the Strength Through Unity album), Shutdown (guest vocals on "Few and Far Between" on the album of the same name), Skarhead (guest vocals on "I Won't Change" on the album Kings at Crime).
+He also appeared on Agnostic Fronts The American Dream Died.
+More recently, in 2023, he collaborated with rising NYHC band Pain of Truth on their single "You and Me," In 2025, Cricien appeared on Necro's track "You Already Know," alongside Danny Diablo of Crown of Thornz.